 The street then led to the fortified Porte Saint-Antoine and Bastille Fortress.

-The Jesuit Order bought the mansion in 1580 and built a church dedicated to St. Louis.
+The Jesuits bought the mansion in 1580 and built a church dedicated to St. Louis.

 When both the mansion and church became too small, Louis XIII gave the Jesuits a plot of land adjacent to Philippe-Auguste’s Wall.